paketo-buildpacks/rfcs/text/0000-decouple-dependencies.md

   images in an image registry (Docker Hub).
 - Buildpacks do not care how dependency metadata is distributed, that is a separate concern, instead, they just read metadata from a specified location.
-  It is on the platform to mount the metadata that it fetched at that location.
+  Meta-data could be provided by another buildpack, the builder, the platform or even the user.
 - The actual dependencies are accessed via the metadata and that can happen over any protocol (HTTPS/SFTP/FILE) and be distributed in any format (archive/image).
-- Dependency metadata will be removed from `buildpack.toml`
+- Dependency metadata will **not** be removed from `buildpack.toml`, this will be a matter of a separate RFC once all buildpacks have adopted this RFC.

 ## Metadata Format